-What separates a winning team fundraiser from one that flounders?
-Here are 5 essential qualities shared by the best team fundraising ideas to get you going purpose and passion.
+What separates a winning fundraising idea from one that flounders?
+Getting too creative with your group's time and energy can quickly distract from what is actually important.
+Here are 5 essential qualities shared by the best team fundraising ideas to get you going and keep you focused on purpose and passion.

 When it comes to choosing a fundraising idea for your team, the options are seemingly endless.
 At the end of the day, you want a fundraiser that works for you, your staff, and your students.
 But there are a few key factors that separate a fundraiser that simply works to a fundraiser that truly excels.